Memory Motel

 "Memory Motel" is a ballad song from English rock band the Rolling Stones' 1976 album Black and Blue.
 The song is credited to singer Mick Jagger and guitarist Keith Richards (named Richard at the time).
-It's one of the few which feature both members sharing lead vocals.
+It is one of the few which feature both members sharing lead vocals.
 The song is more than seven minutes long, one of the longest by the Rolling Stones.

+Overview

 Memory Motel in Montauk that was said to be the inspiration for the song.

 Andy Warhol's Eothen complex in Montauk where the Stones were staying.

-Jagger began writing the song before beginning the Stones' Tour of the Americas '75 while staying with Richards at Andy Warhol's house in Montauk, New York and finished it while on tour.
+Jagger began writing the song before beginning the Stones' Tour of the Americas '75 while staying with Richards at Eothen, Andy Warhol estate in Montauk, New York, and finished it while on tour.
 This is reflected in the song's lyrics where Jagger describes having to leave for Baton Rouge, where the Stones played two warm up shows at Louisiana State University, and where he describes subsequent experiences on the road.

 The title comes from an actual motel in Montauk, on Long Island.
 The lyrics to the song have long drawn speculation as to who the "Hannah baby" in the lyrics refer to.
-Carly Simon is often a name considered, due to Jagger's descriptions of the woman throughout the song.
-Jagger describes her thus:
+Carly Simon is often a name considered, due to Jagger's descriptions of the woman throughout the song; photographer Annie Leibovitz has also been considered as a possible subject.

-Hannah honey was a peachy kind of girl; Her eyes were hazel and her nose was slightly curved....